-Assessment and management of cachexia should identify and treat according to the stage (pre-cachexia, cachexia, refractory cachexia),and seek to treat potentially reversible factors (secondary nutritional impact symptoms - S-NIS).
+Assessment and management of cachexia should identify and treat according to the stage (pre-cachexia, cachexia, refractory cachexia), and seek to treat potentially reversible factors (secondary nutritional impact symptoms - S-NIS).
 Nutritional assessment tools that include markers of inflammation have been investigated.
 Their role in clinical practice may be to identify patients earlier in the palliative trajectory, and be incorporated into clinical practice guidelines about management of the syndrome.
 Appetite is a subjective symptom.
 Often cachexia is poorly managed by health care professionals due to a lack of knowledge about screening and interventions and a lack of available resources, such as referral pathways.
 [2,8,9] There are validated assessment tools used in research and practice such as the Patient Generated Subjective Global Assessment, which has been recommended for patients with cancer cachexia, but expert consensus does not make a recommendation about which specific tool to use.
 Loss of appetite is a common symptom included in a number of severity assessment scales developed in a palliative care context, such as the Symptom Severity Scale , which is part of the PCOC dataset, but further validation is required for these tools.

 The detailed neurophysiology of appetite / anorexia is not well understood in humans.
 It may be different from the mechanism of cachexia / weight loss.
 Genetic polymorphisms are being studied and show promise in the identification of susceptibility biomarkers.

 The metabolic profile of cancer cachexia is not the same as that of starvation, which is defined as secondary cachexia.
 Cancer cachexia involves inflammation, hypermetabolism, neuro-hormonal changes, and the production of proteolytic and lipolytic factors.
-[1,7] Raised CRP is well-establised as a marker in cachexia.
+[4,14] Raised CRP is well-established as a marker in cachexia.

 Cachexia has an impact on performance state.
 Loss of weight and appetite due to cancer progression have prognostic relevance for symptom burden, performance state, survival, and the ability to tolerate palliative chemotherapy.